alan-sam/CS-4389-Secure-Bank-App/README.md

 4. npm start

+5. Make sure you run the backend in Intellij or any java compiler and then it will login with the following username and password.

-5. afterrunning use username = 'alan@gmail.com', password = 'password'.
+6. afterrunning use username = 'alan@gmail.com', password = 'password'.

 That would start your application and work.